Do you know how vital Vitamin D is?

 In the distant past, our skin was exposed to the sun for long hours.
 Today, with the increase of skin cancer, our indoor lives and the use of sunscreen, we have limited our exposure to the sun.
 This lifestyle has resulted in Vitamin D deficiency for many of us in the world today.

-Doctors regularly test Vitamin D levels as part of routine blood tests due to the now significant importance this vitamin plays in our body.
-There is increasing research that shows this vitamin is involved in many vital actions within the human body.
+Doctors regularly test Vitamin D levels as part of routine blood tests.
+Mainly because its measured level signifies the importance this vitamin can function in our body.
+There is increasing research that shows Vitamin D is involved in many vital actions within the human body.

 Vitamin D deficiency has been shown, as a result, to play a role in every major disease that we see in our country.

 Traditionally, Vitamin D was understood to increase the absorption of calcium thus helping with osteoporosis and associated risks such as bone fractures.
 Now, we are discovering that its deficiency is a factor in the following conditions:

 - Autoimmune diseases – just to name a few.